flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-14-qq/index.md

       the President is not fit for office.
     _key: card-3-d788846e-dda7-431a-bb80-083a662aeaf1
   - order: 3
-    body: "> ‘The very idea a staff member would sneak a recording device into the White House Situation Room, shows a blatant disregard for our national security a\x13 and then to brag about it on national television further proves the lack of character and integrity of this disgruntled former White House employee.”  \n  \n  \n  \nWH Press Sec.
+    body: "\"The very idea a staff member would sneak a recording device into the White House Situation Room, shows a blatant disregard for our national security a\x13 and then to brag about it on national television further proves the lack of character and integrity of this disgruntled former White House employee.”  \n  \n  \nWH Press Sec.
 Sarah Huckabee Sanders in response to Omarosa Manigault Newman's first national interviews."
     _key: card-4-66ddc312-c184-4b8e-b65f-6fdb68c66452
   - order: 4
     body: >-